Convergence of Gauss curvature flows to translating solitons: Introduction

+In the range of $\alpha> \tfrac{1}{n+2}$, the convergence of the closed $\alpha$-GCF to a round sphere after rescaling has been shown by B. Chow \cite{Ch85} for $\alpha=\tfrac{1}{n}$, and by B. Andrews and X. Chen \cite{AC} for $\tfrac{1}{2}\leq \alpha \leq 1$ and $n=2$.
 Later, for the all $\alpha >\tfrac{1}{n+2}$ B. Andrews, P. Guan and L. Ni \cite{AGN} showed the convergence to a self-similar soliton after rescaling.
 Moreover S. Brendle, K. Choi, and P. Daskalopoulos \cite{BCD} proved the uniqueness of self-shrinking solitons.
-Namely, a closed strictly convex solution to the $\alpha$-GCF with $\alpha>\tfrac{1}{n+2}$ converges to a round sphere after rescaling in $\mathbb{R}^{n+1}$.
+Namely{, for $\alpha>\tfrac{1}{n+2}$,} a closed strictly convex solution to the $\alpha$-GCF {in $\mathbb{R}^{n+1}$} converges to a round sphere after rescaling.

-Regarding small powers $\alpha \in (0,\frac{1}{n+2})$, the asymptotic behavior remains as an open problem.
+{In the range of} small powers $\alpha \in (0,\frac{1}{n+2})$, the asymptotic behavior remains as an open problem.
 B. Andrews classified closed self-shriking solitons in the curve case $n=1$ \cite{An03}, and showed the existence of non-trivial closed self-shrinking solitons in higher dimensions \cite{An00}.

 Regarding the non-compact case, the translating solitons to the $\alpha$-GCF have been classified for $\alpha=\tfrac{1}{n+2}$ and $\alpha >\tfrac12$.
 In the affine normal case $\alpha=\tfrac{1}{n+2}$, the translating solitons are paraboloids.
 The $n=2$ case showed first by K. J\"orgens \cite{Jo}, and later by J.C.C.
 Nitsche \cite{Ni} with another proof by using the complex analysis.
 E. Calabi \cite{Ca58} extended the result for $n\leq 5$, and A.V.
 Pogorelov \cite{Po} proved for all dimensions.
 S.Y.
 Cheng and S.T.
-Yau \cite{CY} provided an alternative proof by using the affine geometry.
+Yau \cite{CY} provided an alternative proof by using the affine geometry. {See also the recent classification result \cite{CCK} of K.Choi, B.Choi and S.Kim for the case $n=2$ and $\alpha<\frac{1}{4}$.}